 Uganda has over 350 species of mammals in all sizes.
 They range from large mammals like Gorillas, Buffaloes, Lions, and Elephants to small ones, like Bats, moles and shrews.
 These mammals can be grouped into three categories: Primates (gorillas, chimpanzees, monkeys and more), Carnivores (Leopards, African wildcats, Cheetahs and more) and Herbivores (Buffalos, elephants, Giraffes and more).

-5 – Uganda has one of the best wildlife in the continent
+5 – Uganda has one of the best wildernesses in the continent

 Uganda undoubtedly has one of the best and most attractive wildlife in the country.
 Uganda was gifted with a very broad species of wildlife located in various parts of the country.
 Like said previously, the mountain gorillas in Uganda are the signature of the country’s wildlife and the most viewed too by foreign tourists.